Flore by Sun Genomics

 Acquisition in 2020

 DoctorsForMe, established in 2018 and headquartered in South San Francisco, specializes in AI-driven healthcare solutions.
-The company connects patients with complex medical conditions to doctors who best match their specific needs, using a vast analysis of global data points to assess doctors' expertise and clinical excellence.
+The company connects patients with specific medical needs to suitable healthcare providers, using a vast database of global doctor information to assess expertise and clinical excellence.
+It operates as a subsidiary of Human Longevity, Inc.

 Celularity